 Skunk spray is composed mainly of three low-molecular-weight thiol compounds, (E)-2-butene-1-thiol, 3-methyl-1-butanethiol, and 2-quinolinemethanethiol, as well as acetate thioesters of these.
 These compounds are detectable by the human nose at concentrations of only 10 parts per billion.
 In plain English, this means that skunk spray is oil based and should be removed with the “Close/Open/Close” technique.
 Follow the “recipe” below.

-Green Tomato Conditioner, Ginkgo Biloba Oil, PEK Conditioner.
-Whisk together with a small amount of water in a plastic bowl until creamy.
-Push mixture into a dry coat in the areas that are affected and let sit for 10 to 20 minutes – rinse well.
+Black Cherry Conditioner, K101, Ginkgo Oil, and PEK Conditioner.
+Froth together with a small amount of water in a plastic bowl until well mixed.
+Push mixture into the dry coat of affected areas.
+Let sit for 15 to 20 minutes then rinse well.